AMD Athlon X4 860K Black Edition CPU Quad Core FM2+ 3700Mhz...MSRP $76.29Viewon Amazon

 MAYBE upgrade your CPU

-AMD’s AM3+ and FM2 motherboards have been powering AMD’s CPUs and APUs, respectively, since mid-2012.
+AMD’s AM3+ motherboards powered AMD’s CPUs from mid-2012 through the start of 2017.
 Since many prebuilt AMD systems sport modest processors, upgrading to a modern CPU can give your PC a shot in the arm.
-If you’re on FM3+, the new Athlon X4 860K ($77 on Amazon) is a solid entry-level quad-core processor for gaming, while the 8-core FX-8320E ($107 on Amazon) is a great step-up option and price-to-performance champion.
-If you have an FM2-based system with an AMD APU, the A10-7860K ($97 on Amazon) could be a solid upgrade, complete with integrated graphics that let you get into e-sports games at modest frame rates.
+If you’re on AM3+, the 8-core FX-8320E ($107 on Amazon) is a great step-up option and price-to-performance champion.

 Intel switches out its motherboards and socket types much more often, and its chips tend to be much more expensive.
 Replacing Intel chips aren’t really an affordable upgrade in most cases.